code-with-dilip/explore-kotlin/README.md

   - with
     - returns the lambda result
   - run
     - returns the lambda result

+### apply

+-   This function is more or less a side effect, and it does not change the original object

 ## Higher Order Functions